scotttyso/intersight-tools/README.ezimm.md

 ## Sensitive Variables for the Policies Module:

-Take note of the `locals.tf` that currently has all the sensitive variables mapped.

-This is the default sensitive variable mappings.
 You can add or remove to these according to the needs of your environment.

-The important point is that if you need more than is added by default you can expand the locals.tf and variables.tf to accomodate your environment.

 ## To Assign any of these values for consumption you can define them as discussed below.

 ### Certificate Management

-* `cert_mgmt_certificate`: Options are by default 1-5 for Up to 5 Certificates.
+* `cert_mgmt_certificate`: Variable Should Point to the File Location of the PEM Certificate.
+* `cert_mgmt_private_key`: Variable Should Point to the File Location of the Private Key.

+Note: Incriment the value of these to define multiple.
 Variable Should Point to the File Location of the PEM Certificate or be the value of the PEM certificate.
-* `cert_mgmt_private_key`: Options are by default 1-5 for Up to 5 Private Keys.
-Variable Should Point to the File Location of the PEM Private Key or be the value of the PEM Private Key.

 #### Linux